mjwhitta/zoom/README.md

     -g, --go=NUM                     Open editor to search result NUM -h, --help                       Display this help message
     -l, --list                       List profiles
+        --list-profile-names         List profile names for completion functions --list-tags                  List tags for completion functions
-    -o, --operator=OPERATOR          Set operator for current profile --pager                      Treate zoom as a pager, for use with ag and ack -p, --prepend=PREPEND            Set the prepend string for the current profile -r, --repeat                     Repeat the last zoom command --rc                         Create default .zoomrc file
+    -o, --operator=OPERATOR          Set operator for current profile --pager                      Treate Zoom as a pager, for use with ag and ack -p, --prepend=PREPEND            Set the prepend string for the current profile -r, --repeat                     Repeat the last Zoom command --rc                         Create default .zoomrc file
         --rename=NAME                Rename the current profile
     -s, --switch=NAME                Switch to profile with specified name